buenavista62/BCC22_new/README.md

 This documentation describes the technical implementation of the business extension for the case of *Blackhawk Network*.
 The basic idea of this implementation is to gift NFTs to eligible gift card holders.
 Moreover, the website and the smart contract are functioning in such a way that the gift card holder does not pay any minting or transaction fees.

-The following chapters will explain various processes such as creating and uploading the NFTs, compiling and verifying the smart contracts and adding web3 functionality to the website.
+The following chapters will explain various processes such as creating and uploading the NFTs, compiling and verifying the smart contracts, and adding web3 functionality to the website.

-The following software, frameworks and programming languages are used:
+The following software, frameworks, and programming languages are used:

 - Visual Studio Code (IDE)
 - JavaScript (Programming language)